lukewendling/firmament/README.md

 ## Dependencies
 Nodejs installed under ~/usr/local/bin/node
-If your node install is located somewhere else you will need to modify the top line of the firmament.js file accordingly.
+*NOTE* If your node install is located somewhere else you will need to modify the top line of the firmament.js file accordingly.

 ## Usage